SafeExamBrowser/seb-mac/Pods/InAppSettingsKit/README.md

 Subtitles
 ---------
 The `IASKSubtitle` key allows to define subtitles for these elements: Toggle, ChildPane, OpenURL, MailCompose, Button.
 Using a subtitle implies left alignment.
+A child pane displays its value as a subtitle, if available and no `IASKSubtitle` is specified.

 Placeholder
 --------------
-The `IASKPlaceholder` key allows to define plcaholer for TextField.
+The `IASKPlaceholder` key allows to define placeholder for TextField and TextView (`IASKTextViewSpecifier`).

 Text alignment